SecurityAttributes/SecurityPosture/By_Example.md

 The examples below will illustrate a sample of security posture attributes and their use in context.

 ## Scenario 1 - need better title
-One of the corporate subsidiaries is a large Healthcare Delivery Organization (HDO).
-This organization maintains situational awareness status in one of 4 states:
+In this example, Amalgamated Example Company has a very complex security posture based on many factors across many internal organization, located in many places.
+But for the purpose of an executive dashboard, the security posture is bucketed into one of four states:
 - Business As Usual
 - Heightened Threat
 - Active Attack, no known material consequences foreseen
 - Active Attack with material consequences

 This "situational awareness status" is one measure of the organization's security posture, and is itself a posture attribute used in the playbooks.

+One of the corporate subsidiaries is a large Healthcare Delivery Organization (HDO).

 In Scenario 1, the status was "Business As Usual" when the STIX object was received from the HS-ISAC.
 The first step in the CACAO playbook was a decision based on the situational awareness status.
+They CACAO playbook will be oversimplified in these scenarios but more complete CACAO use cases may be found at {add reference link to particular CACAO use case}.
 See {add reference link to particular PACE retrieval use case}
 for how this status was retrieved from the organization's PACE system.